+SafetyNet is a team of service providers and other stakeholders who identify youth who are at risk of exploitation.
+The team connects them with necessary services and support.
 In addition to all the above, the District Attorney conceived of the value of a grass roots Community Based Organization based on community Barbershop Forums.
-The DA created Developing Impacted Lives (DIL) by bringing together men and women who, through lived experience, have successfully reintegrated back into their communities and are now productive law-abiding citizens who want to improve public safety by mentoring at-risk young adults.
+The DA created Developing Impacted Lives "DIL" by bringing together men and women who have lived experience, have successfully reintegrated back into their communities, and are now productive law-abiding citizens who want to improve public safety by mentoring at-risk young adults.
 DIL is a valued partner and advisor to the District Attorney.